cmarincia/ketansingh.me/content/posts/llvm.md

 store i32 %mul1, i32* %b.addr
 ```

-Here we tell LLVM to store a 32 bit integer from `%mul1` register into the register `%b.addr` which is a pointer to 32-bit integer.
+Here we tell LLVM to store a 32-bit integer from `%mul1` register into the register `%b.addr` which is a pointer to 32-bit integer.

 ### `load`